ColeAbell/Sketchy/README.md

 **WBO :**

 WBO is an open source API used for the drawing board.
 The original creator's name is Ophir Lojkine and her github can be found
 [here](https://github.com/lovasoa/whitebophir).
-I made a few modifications for this implimentation including establishing communication with my backend and unlocking an administrative "clear board" feature that I used to create a method that clears the board whenever it detects the creation of a new round in the backend.
+I made a few modifications for this implimentation including establishing communication with my backend's REST API and unlocking an administrative "clear board" feature that I used to create a method that clears the board whenever it detects the creation of a new round in the backend.

 **Doodle :**